Special Guardianship Order

 - The needs of the special guardian (proposed special guardian);

-- The likely impact of an SGO where there are pre- existing relationships with the parent of the child or young person – for example when grandparents are the proposed as special guardians.
+- The likely impact of an SGO where there are pre-existing relationships with the parent of the child or young person – for example when grandparents are proposed as special guardians.

-When the child leaves the care of the Special Guardian
+What happens when the child leaves the care of the Special Guardian?

 Section 115 (1) of the Adoption and Children Act 2002 makes provision for SGOs under Section 14 A-F of the Children Act 1989.

 Schedule 3 of the Adoption and Children Act 2002 contains some modifications.

 The Special Guardianship Regulations 2005 set out provisions relating to support services.

 The paramount consideration for the Court when considering an application for an SGO is the welfare of the child and the Welfare Checklist in Section 1 of the Children Act 1989 applies.

 Highly recommendJonathan always took the time to listen to my questions and concerns, he was always attentive, caring and highly professional.
 The court process was lengthy, and throughout it all Jonathan ...
 Read more Highly recommend

 Chet Desai is amazingChet Desai is amazing.
 Great support and advice.
 He even attended a meeting with me at very last minute.
 Highly recommend